TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphPolicyAssociationsPost"></a>
 # **graphPolicyAssociationsPost**
-> graphPolicyAssociationsPost(policyId, contentType, accept, body)
+> graphPolicyAssociationsPost(policyId, contentType, accept, body, xOrgId)

 Manage the associations of a Policy